Waukesha Christmas parade attack defendant is set to represent himself at homicide trial - KTVZ

 Brooks is charged with six counts of intentional homicide with the use of a dangerous weapon, and more than 60 counts of first-degree recklessly endangering safety and six counts of fatal hit and run, according to an amended complaint.

-The trial is particularly unusual because Brooks will be representing himself in court.
+The trial is particularly unusual because Brooks is representing himself in court and has repeatedly disrupted the court proceedings with defiant and outlandish behavior.

-He previously pleaded not guilty by insanity, but his public defenders withdrew the insanity plea in September.
-The attorneys later filed a motion to withdraw from the case, and the judge ruled to allow Brooks to represent himself at trial.

 “This court is on day one, it is 2:15 p.m., this court within five minutes of starting court this morning had to remove Mr. Brooks based upon his interruptions at that time,” Dorow said, according to WISN.